MicrosoftDocs/win32/desktop-src/CoreAudio/handling-audio-ducking-events-from-communication-devices.md

 ---
-Description: 'The Default Ducking Experience provided by the system ducks all non-communication streams available in the system when a communication stream opens.' ms.assetid: '1b92574e-7cde-49c0-a68e-223492412361'
+Description: The Default Ducking Experience provided by the system ducks all non-communication streams available in the system when a communication stream opens. ms.assetid: 1b92574e-7cde-49c0-a68e-223492412361
-title: Implementation Considerations for Ducking Notifications
+title: Implementation Considerations for Ducking Notifications ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Implementation Considerations for Ducking Notifications